IDOLiSH7 Anime Season 2's Video Previews Opening Song

 posted on by Rafael Antonio Pineda

 Bandai Namco Arts began streaming a new promotional video on Tuesday for IDOLiSH7 Second Beat!, the second season of the IDOLiSH7 anime.
-The video previews the anime's opening theme song "Perfection Gimmick" by the titular in-story idol group IDOLiSH7, and previews the plot in the first episode of the second season, with Riku Nanase dropping out as the center of IDOLiSH7 due to sickness.
+The video uses the song "Perfection Gimmick" by the titular in-story idol group IDOLiSH7, and previews the plot in the second episode of the second season, with Riku Nanase dropping out as the center of IDOLiSH7 due to sickness.

 The anime will premiere on Tokyo MX on April 5 at 10:30 p.m.
 The show will also air on Sun TV, KBS Kyoto, TV Aichi, TV Hokkaido, TVQ Kyushu Broadcasting, and BS11.
 The show will stream in Japan on AbemaTV and Niconico.
 The season will have 15 episodes.

-Note: Update: Corrected description of the song and video.
-Thanks, TenTen143 and AwaysAnnoyed.